St. Jude limits visits, cancels events as virus precautions

 Meanwhile, the Shelby County school system said Monday that an employee who came in contact with the county's coronavirus patient has been quarantined for two weeks.

-And in Nashville, the AT&T Building — known as the “Batman” building because its two towers resemble the super hero's mask — has been closed for cleaning after officials announced a new coronavirus patient Sunday, the Tennessean reported.
+And in Nashville, the AT&T Building — known as the “Batman” building because its two towers resemble the super hero's mask — is being cleaned but remains open after officials announced a new coronavirus patient in the city Sunday, CBRE Property Management spokeswoman Shannon Klosterman said in a statement.

 The 617-foot (188-meter), 33-story skyscraper is located in dowtown Nashville.

-Note: An earlier version of this report incorrectly said the AT&T Building in Nashville had been closed.